Adding user-selected files to your VDF | Optimizing your distribution

 You can minimize the size of a VDF by pointing to data rather than copying it.
 Like a scenario, VDFs maintain network links.

-Distributing VDFs to Non-connected Users
+Distributing VDFs to non-connected users

 When authoring for users without network or internet access, you must selectively choose what data to copy in the VDF.
 You have the option of not copying large datasets—such as globes, 3D models, markers—and rely on default ones that will activate on the receiving end.
 For other potentially large datasets, such as analytical terrain, you can make a smaller dataset or simply not include it.
 These tradeoffs are part of the authoring process.
 The VDF will display whatever content it finds in the file, and may prompt you in the case of globes.
-Lacking a network you can send a custom globe to the user and have STK Viewer prompt for its location.
+Lacking a network you can send a custom globe to the user and have the STK Viewer application prompt for its location.